RevoU-FSSE-2/week-6-Shoqriz/README.md

   1. Go to Website [Docker](https://www.docker.com/)
   2. Download according to your operating system
   3. Register and Login to your Docker Account
-  4. and finally to make sure your docker is installed properly, you can check on your terminal by using the command
+  4. and finally to make sure your docker is installed properly, you can check on your terminal by using the command ```docker -v```
-<span style="background-color: yellow;">docker -v</span>